 There is much to be said about the customer experience for access and enabling streamlined access not only for tenants but their guests and deliveries.
 So, the questions that building owners and operators are asking are, what are the tech solutions that are working to enable that experience?
 And how can those be improved today?

 “There’s a lot of people that are moving into this space that are trying to bring a different edge to the type of products that they have, but what it really is today is a group of integrations.
 It’s integrating different product lines together to create a holistic solution, because not everyone’s the manufacturer.
 There are a few out there now that are actually manufacturing their product, developing the operating system to control said product and the resident experience of that product feature set, but doesn’t have every piece of the pie yet.
 The industry is still evolving to that point.

 “When you think about the pie you think about building access, guest entry access, common entry access, unit access, garage access.
-A lot of them are different systems that are integrated into one to create that seamless experience, but long term, we’ll start seeing one provider controlling all of that or having the set of integrations in place, or they’re actually manufacturing the product.
+A lot of them are different entry systems that are integrated into one to create that seamless experience, but long term, we’ll start seeing one provider controlling all of that or having the set of integrations in place, or they’re actually manufacturing the product.

 “Integrations are great, and the world lives on them today, but we all know that integrations are not better than one single solution that’s fully functional together.
 So if you were to manufacture the video access for guests, the physical lock on the door to open it, as well as the common area and the controls that allow you through the common area into the elevator, plus that is the same product on the common area doors and the unit doors, that’s a lot stronger of an offering.
 It’s difficult to get there though because it’s a bleed between a manufacturing company and a technology company.
 You have to create the software that runs it, controls it, and you have to manufacture hardware, including maintaining warranties, fire rating, and UL rating.
 It becomes difficult to marry the two together really well because so many people want to be just a software company or a manufacturing company.”